 ‘They think and act swiftly to do evil.
 The innocent seems to be their special target.
 They have crooked minds, practice crooked actions on crooked roads of their own crooked making and anyone foolish enough to walk with them on that crooked path finds only restlessness and destruction, Isaiah 59:7-8.
 The apostle Paul’s description of the same people at that same period agrees perfectly with this, Romans 2:17-29 / Romans 3:1:19, the topic sentence of that entire portion of Romans is the declaration that ‘The name of God is blasphemed among the Gentiles because of you ‘the Jews’, Romans 2:24.’

-Because there was no truth, evil prevailed but when God sees evil, He takes action.
-When God saw the moral mess of their wicked society, He was shocked that no one stood up for the righteous against the oppression of the day.
-He could find no one who was concerned by the state of moral degradation and injustice into which they had fallen.
+Because there was no truth, evil prevailed, Isaiah 59:15, but when God sees evil, He takes action, Isaiah 59:15.
+When God saw the moral mess of their wicked society, He was shocked that no one stood up for the righteous against the oppression of the day, Isaiah 59:16.
+He could find no one who was concerned by the state of moral degradation and injustice into which they had fallen, Isaiah 59:16.

-The garments are a reference to clothing ourselves in the Word of God.
-The cloak represents the zeal to accomplish the will of God that would characterize the ministry of the Servant who was to come.
+The garments, Isaiah 59:17, are a reference to clothing ourselves in the Word of God.
+The cloak, Isaiah 59:17, represents the zeal to accomplish the will of God that would characterize the ministry of the Servant who was to come.

 Jamieson, in his commentary, says the following.